 A pioneering force in women's wrestling, she helped build the Shine promotion from the ground up and became its first-ever champion.

-Bonnie Maxson, known in the ring as Rain, carved her legacy not in the corporate wrestling giants, but in the vibrant, competitive heart of the independent scene.
-Trained by the legendary Eddie Sharkey, she emerged as a technically sound and intensely charismatic performer.
-While she had runs in TNA and Mexico's AAA, her most profound impact was as a cornerstone of Shine Wrestling.
-There, she wasn't just a talent; she was part of the foundation, helping to establish the promotion's serious athletic credibility.
-Winning the inaugural Shine Championship wasn't just a title victory; it was a symbolic crowning of a wrestler who represented the promotion's ethos.
-As part of tag teams like The Minnesota Home Wrecking Crew, she showcased a different, more brutal side of women's wrestling long before it became mainstream.
-Rain's career is a blueprint for how wrestlers can shape an entire ecosystem outside the major leagues.
+Bonnie Maxson, performing as Rain, won the inaugural Shine Championship, symbolically crowning a wrestler who represented the promotion's ethos.
+Trained by Eddie Sharkey, she emerged as a technically sound and intensely charismatic performer on the independent scene.
+She had runs in TNA and Mexico's AAA, but her most profound impact came as a cornerstone of Shine Wrestling, helping establish its serious athletic credibility.
+As part of tag teams like The Minnesota Home Wrecking Crew, she showcased a brutal side of women's wrestling long before it became mainstream.
+Her career shows how wrestlers can shape an entire ecosystem outside the major leagues.

 1981–1996